This post may contain affiliate links. Please read my full disclosure policy here. As an Amazon Associate, I earn from qualifying purchases.

 WANT MORE GREAT INFO?

 This is just a snippet of some of the awesome things I learned this year at The Mom Conference.
 I could go on, but my musings honestly don’t do the presentations justice.
 You’ll just have to check them out for yourself!
+The conference is usually available every fall, and its online format makes attendance a breeze!

 P.S.
 DISCLOSURE: This post contains affiliate links, meaning I will receive a small commission on products purchased through these links at no extra cost to you.
 Please see my FAQs and disclosure policy for more information.
 Thank you for your support :)